 This is Nick and Nora’s Amazing DIY Tiny House Journey.

 These two are just 21 and 23 years old and spent the last two years building this incredible house themselves.
-Scroll to the bottom for an interview with the couple.

 Nick and Nora’s Amazing DIY Tiny House Journey